Azure/open-service-broker-azure/docs/modules/postgresql.md

 ##### Deprovision

 Deletes the PostgreSQL DBMS only.
-If atabases have been provisioned on this DBMS, deprovisioning will be deferred until all databases have been deprovisioned.
+If databases have been provisioned on this DBMS, deprovisioning will be deferred until all databases have been deprovisioned.

 ### Service: azure-postgresql-database-only